nanobox-io/nanobox-guides-old/source/ruby/index.html.md

 ```

 ## Setup Your Project
-With the PHP engine specified, you're ready to setup your project.
+With the Ruby engine specified, you're ready to setup your project.
 The [Project Setup](./project-setup/) doc walks through this process.